 Sean McCarthy has been attending All Souls for over 16 years, having attended St. Marks, Glen Ellyn prior to that.
 This is Sean’s first term on Vestry and he is now starting a second year as Junior Warden.
 Sean has been married to Ann for 35 years, and his children Conor and Katie have enjoyed participating in our youth program during their younger years.
 Sean works in technology security governance, and is looking forward to traveling again once the world is a little safer.

 Brad Cathey was confirmed into the Anglican Communion in 1992 and has been at All Souls since 2008.
 Most of you know him as greeter, chalicer, reader, webmaster, and verger.
 He now feels called to serve you as a vestry member during this pivotal time at All Souls.
-On the personal side, Brad has been married to Kathy for 43 years, has 3 children and 7 grandchildren.
+On the personal side, Brad has been married to Kathy for 43 years, has 3 children and 8 grandchildren.
 Career: 43 years as self-employed graphic designer.
-Interests: music, literature, film, and aviation.
+Interests: music, technology, literature, film, and aviation.

 Jason Long has been attending All Souls since moving to Wheaton from Maine in 2011.
 He teaches Economics at Wheaton College.
 At All Souls, he has served as a reader and usher and has taught the 1st-3rd grade Sunday School class.
 Once we’re all back together on Sunday mornings, you’ll see Jason in the pews with his wife, Heidi, and two daughters, Maya and Lucy.
 After the service, you may see him talking with a philosopher/fly fisherman, trying to figure out where they’ve been catching trout lately.